 As a member of our plan, you pay a monthly plan premium unless you qualify for "Extra Help" with your prescription drug costs.
-You will not pay a monthly Plan premium (prescription drug plan premium) if you qualify for "Extra Help".
+You may not pay a monthly Plan premium (prescription drug plan premium) if you qualify for "Extra Help".
 People with Medicare and Medicaid automatically qualify for "Extra Help".
-Because you qualify for "Extra Help", for 2024 the monthly premium for our plan is \$0.
+For 2024, the monthly premium for our plan is \$41.30.